TL;DR

 What is the EV mileage charge?

-From April 2028, electric vehicles pay 3p per mile and plug in hybrids pay 1.5p per mile.
+From April 2028, electric vehicles pay 3p per mile and plug-in hybrids pay 1.5p per mile.
 This replaces lost fuel duty as more drivers switch to EVs.
+If your agency runs electric company cars or reimburses staff mileage, factor this new cost into your fleet budget from 2028 onwards.

 What happens to salary sacrifice for pensions?